uhs-robert/waybar-weather-widget/README.md

      "icon_type": "nerd", // "nerd" or "emoji"
      "icon_position": "left", // "left" or "right"
-     "font_size": 14, // Base font size for icons (in px) "hours_ahead": 24, // Number of hours to show in hourly tooltip "forecast_days": 10, // Number of days for forecast (max 16)
+     "font_size": 14, // Base font size for icons (in px) "hours_ahead": 12, // Number of hours to show in hourly tooltip (max 24)
+     "forecast_days": 10, // Number of days for forecast (max 16)
      "colors": {
        "primary": "#42A5F5", // Icon default